neuefische/wd-flipped-classroom-curriculum/sessions/nextjs-basics-and-routing/nextjs-basics-and-routing.md

 #### Routing

 Until now our React applications only ever displayed a single page.
-The process of conditionally rendering different pages based on the URL (path name) and navigating between these pages ist called routing.
+The process of conditionally rendering different pages based on the URL (path name) and navigating between these pages is called routing.

 Since a good routing solution is not easy to make, almost all React developers rely on an external routing library.
 For example `react-router` is a very popular solution.